 Insurance and Reinsurance balances payable and commissions, expenses, fees and taxes payable represent amounts due to insurers and reinsurers under current insurance contracts.
 The amounts payable include premiums, taxes, underwriting expenses, fees, taxes, and profit commissions.
-As noted in Item 4.b. above the amount of unearned ceding commission (or deferred ceding commission) plus advanced premiums payable are included in the calculation of the best estimate of premium provisions.
+As noted in Item 4.b. above the amount of advanced premiums payable are included in the calculation of the best estimate of premium provisions.
 The components of ESIL's insurance and reinsurance payables are reviewed and analysed to determine which amounts if any are deemed as not readily realisable within the next fiscal year.
 Those amounts deemed as such are discounted at the risk free discounted rates as published by the BMA.